gibarto/UCI-HAR/README.md

 2) consolidates the data for averages and standard deviations into the table, ct, using camelStyle column names to allow for improved readability

+3 and 4) creates meaningful names for activities and applies them to the data frame

+5) creates and returns a data frame that shows the average statistic for each subject by activity

+After running source, the R environment should include data frame ct, with the figures for each person, and cleanTable, with the averages by person and activity.
+Copies of the results have been uploaded to this repository.